arobotdinosaur/FA24-CSE-176E-276E-Quadcopter-Design-and-Development/README.md

 A netbridge was also created in order to electrically connect two nets in a schematic while keeping the nets separate in schematic .
 This was done to connect digital ground (BAT_GND) to regular ground.

 {include picture of schematic}

+### PCB Design
+We created a custom shape for the quadcopter and placed all the necessary components from the sketch to the board.
+The placement of some components were extremely important- for example, the antenna had to be placed near the edge of the board for uninterrupted communication, and the IMU had to be placed at the centre for accurate measurements.
+The crystal was placed close to the microcontroller, and the motor controllers were placed at the edges of the board.

+We primarily used the autorouter to route all wirings and connections, except in the case of the antenna and parts of the microcontroller.
+The antenna had to be connected with a large wire (50 mm) manually to the balun and other components (such as the corresponding  microcontroller pins and capacitors).
+The crystal also had to manually routed with specific pins of the microcontroller.

+The board had to fit under a 13.9 cm square requirement  with motor holes of 12.2 mm for optimal placement.
+In Fusion 360, the board was aligned to a 1 mm grid for aesthetic reasons.

+We had four layers on the board in order to manage all the wirings and connections succinctly.
+We had a top layer, bottom layer, and two internal layers (one for 3V/VBAT and the other for GND/BAT_GND).
+The top and bottom layers involved signal routing for connecting various electronic components.
+The bottom plan was used whenever possible to reduce electrical noise.
+The 3V/VBAT and GND/BAT_GND layers were exclusively used for delivering power and ground signals, respectively.
+The traces that carried both power and ground signals were as short as possible to provide a low-resistance path for current to flow.
+One notable exception was that the IMU did not have access to any layer of the board; this was because of the recommendations made by the IMU manufacturer.

+{insert pictures of board}